 While I am mainly a self taught wire artist, I took several traditional metal smithing classes from 2000-2001 at the Kalamazoo Institute of Arts in Michigan.
 I have attended several Bead & Button and BeadFest Conferences to further my art.
 Creating new and interesting jewelry is often more like experimentation as I am always trying new designs and materials.
 While my initial training is in traditional metal smithing, I now work with precious metal wire.
 Often I incorporate natural gemstones and Swarovski crystals to give my hand made creations a little flash while still being appropriate for any occasion.
 In 2016, I won an award at the Glastonbury Art on the Green sponsored by the Glastonbury Art Guild.

 Although I have been formally educated as a Chemist and Biologist, I have turned into a jewelry artist, by merging a love of science and knowledge into creating wonderful jewelry creations.
 At first, I did not realize that working with metal, stones and beads would also have a therapeutic benefit for a variety of medical issues.
-When bending or weaving wire, not only am I creating something I hope will bring joy to someone else, I am working through the constant struggle with pain.
+When forging or weaving wire, not only am I creating something I hope will bring joy to someone else, I am working through the constant struggle with pain.

 Inspiration comes from every new experience and source.
 My thirst for knowledge and inspiration shows in every handmade piece of jewelry and is fueled by local art institutes, national conferences, professional magazines, the internet, and sharing ideas with fellow artists.